omar0alaa/Break-Reminder/README.md

 The Fuction is simple set a time in minuts which you want the extension to remind you to take a break and click start.
 There is a timer to also show you how long until the next notification.

+# Installtion
+Installation is simple:
+1- unzip the release file or clone the repository.
+2- Open extensions tab in your browser.
+3- enable developer mode
+4- click load unpacked and choose the older of the extension